-Internal audit's rolling audit plan includes areas such as gifts and hospitality and the register of interests.
+- 110. Internal audit's rolling audit plan includes areas such as gifts and hospitality and the register of interests.
 A pro-active anti-fraud review is completed each year, and testing will identify if existing management controls are sufficient.
-The council raised the profile of the anti-fraud and corruption and whistleblowing policies by increasing their visibility through inclusion on the council's website and the inclusion of anti-fraud and corruption arrangements in induction packages for new employees.
+The council raised the profile of the anti-fraud, bribery and corruption policy and the whistleblowing policy by increasing their visibility through inclusion on the council's website and the inclusion of anti-fraud and corruption arrangements in induction packages for new employees. - 111.
 The council actively participates in the National Fraud Initiative; publicises successful cases of fraud; has effective working arrangements; and, shares intelligence with relevant partner organisations e.g. the Police, Department for Work and Pensions and the Housing Benefit Matching Service.
 The council has a good record of prosecuting fraudsters and administration of penalties and cautions.
-It undertakes active recovery of fraudulent overpayments and ensures policies are applied consistently.

-The internal control arrangements in place include the Constitution, the provision of an internal audit service, the presence of an Audit and Corporate Governance Committee, transparent governance reporting through an assurance framework and compliance with relevant laws and regulations.
+It undertakes active recovery of fraudulent overpayments and ensures policies are applied consistently. - 112.
+The internal control arrangements in place include the Constitution, the provision of an internal audit service, the presence of an active audit and corporate governance committee, transparent governance reporting through an assurance framework and compliance with relevant laws and regulations. - 113.
 The risk of money laundering to the council remains low.
-However, the council has a money laundering policy and procedures and has designated the section 151 officer to be the council's Money Laundering Reporting Officer.

-Action: During 2011/12 the Democratic Services and Internal Audit teams will review money laundering procedures, harmonise them with Vale of White Horse District Council and arrange training for relevant staff.
+However, the council has a money laundering policy and procedures and has designated the section 151 officer to be the council's Money Laundering Reporting Officer. - 114.
+During the year we reviewed the money laundering policy making it a joint policy with Vale of White Horse District Council.
+At the same time as updating the anti-fraud and corruption policy to build in the requirements of the Bribery Act, we also undertook a minor review of the policy and brought the policy to the attention of staff and councillors.

+Actions:

+During 2012/13 we will undertake the scheduled review of the anti-fraud, bribery and corruption policy and the whistleblowing policy.